usatales.com

 The artichoke is a long-lived thistle that belongs to the Aster family.
 Its edible blossoms are delicious.
 It has a soft taste and is nut-like.
 The center, which is called the heart, is very tender, and the substance has a buttery consistency.

-Trim out the leaves, leaving around a half inch at the base.
-It is easy to cut down the stem flush with the bulb base to give the artichoke a more appealing look.
-Remove the wood twigs from the outside and cut an inch apart from the base of the bulb.
-The tops of the leaf can be removed with a kitchen knife.
-Rinse with hot running water and separate leaves carefully so water can come through.
+• Trim out the leaves, leaving around a half inch at the base.
+Cutting down the stem flush with the bulb base makes it easy to give the artichoke a more appealing look.
+Remove the wood twigs from the outside and cut an inch apart from the bulb’s base.

-If you want to wait a bit to cook the artichokes, place the artichokes in a medium-sized bowl.
+• If you want to wait a bit to cook the artichokes, place the artichokes in a medium-sized bowl.

-A glass of hot water will keep artichokes from browning and will keep them moist and sterile.
+• A glass of hot water will keep artichokes from browning and will keep them moist and sterile.
 It also helps reduce the oxidation of olive oil and makes the artichoke bright and green.

 2. How to Cook Artichokes